arcboundrav/evodom/README.md

 #### Willingness to Pass Rather than Buy

-The method of Purchase selection samples up to N_PURCHASE_PREFERENCES=3 distinct Piece types according to a Strategy's evolved preferences.
+The method of Purchase selection samples up to `N_PURCHASE_PREFERENCES := 3` distinct Piece types according to a Strategy's evolved preferences.
 Each time a distinct Piece is sampled, any available Purchases are searched in hopes of finding one which will cause the Agent to gain the sampled Piece.
 If it is found, it is selected.
 If no